stefansimik/nautilus_trader_examples/docs/FAQ_from_discord.md

 ### Q: Does Nautilus Trader support order book data?
 Yes, Nautilus can handle up to L3 (full depth) order book data.
 However, for backtesting, you need to provide this data yourself.

-### Q: How can I convert Binance data for use with Nautilus Trader?
-Examples of data conversion can be found in the repository, specifically in the `examples/backtest/crypto_ema_cross_ethusdt_trailing_stop.py` file.

-### Q: Where can I find Level 3 order book data for ES and NQ futures?
-Several data vendors provide this data:
-- Databento
-- Polygon
-- DXFeed

 ## Historical Data and Indicators

 ### Q: How should I handle historical data requests and live subscriptions?